Azenith-Solutions/documentation-START-HERE/setup-manual.md

 - Clone the [excelDB_loader](https://github.com/Azenith-Solutions/extract-transform-load-script) repository.
 - Make sure Python 3 is installed on your machine.
 - Also ensure that PIP is up to date.
+- Create a .env file in the root directory.
+- Use the provided [.env.example](https://github.com/Azenith-Solutions/documentation-START-HERE/blob/main/.env.example) as a reference to configure database credentials and the environment in .env file.
 - **Windows:**
   - Switch to the _windows_ branch.
   - Install the dependencies: